26 Nosler vs. 28 Nosler: Long-Range Hunting Cartridges, Perfected

 Barrel Life

-Perhaps one of the biggest critiques of the Nosler cartridges is their relatively shorter barrel life when compared to other long range shooting rounds.
+One of the biggest critiques of the Nosler cartridges is their relatively shorter barrel life compared to other long-range shooting rounds.

 When a cartridge is fired, the powder charge is ignited to push the bullet down the barrel.
-The resulting flame touches not only the base of the bullet but the rifling as well.
+The resulting flame touches not only the base of the bullet, but the barrel’s rifling as well.
 Particularly vulnerable is the rifling at the mouth of the chamber.

-Heat is the enemy of barrel life, the hotter you get your barrel the faster the rifling will begin to wear out.
+Heat is the enemy of barrel life.
+The hotter you get your barrel, the faster its rifling will begin to wear out.

-It should be noted that most hunters will not “shoot out” a barrel for multiple seasons with either cartridge.
-Those who report short barrel life are typically high-volume competition shooters that are shooting near-maximum charge handloads to push the limits of muzzle velocity.
+It’s important to not that hunters typically do not “shoot out” a barrel after several seasons with either cartridge.
+Those who report short barrel life are typically high-volume competition shooters who are shooting near-maximum charge handloads to push the limits of muzzle velocity.

 To increase your barrel’s lifespan, it’s best to run moderate pressure factory ammo or handloads below maximum charge.
-Furthermore, allowing the barrel to cool between strings of fire will also help extend your barrel life.
+Allowing the barrel to cool between strings of fire will also help to extend its lifespan.

-The main issue with the 26 and 28 is that they fire a considerably large powder charge into a relatively tight bore.
-This means that all the additional heat is focused on a smaller area which increases erosion of the rifling.
+The main issue with the 26 and 28 is that they fire considerably large powder charges into relatively tight bores.
+This means that all the additional heat is focused on a smaller area, which accelerates erosion of the rifling.

-The bottom line is that most hunters should not experience any appreciable difference in accuracy for multiple seasons, however, high-volume or competitive shooters will need to monitor the performance of their barrel closely.
+The bottom line is that most hunters should not experience any appreciable difference in accuracy for multiple seasons.
+High-volume and competitive shooters, however, will need to monitor the performance of their barrels closely.

 Ballistic Coefficient and Sectional Density

-One of the benefits of the 6.5mm and 7mm bullet design is their long, sleek profile which lends itself to having higher ballistic coefficients.
-A higher BC is preferred for long range shooting, as it means the bullet will be less affected by wind drift and air resistance.
+One of the benefits of 6.5mm and 7mm bullet designs is their long, sleek profile, which lends itself to having higher BCs.
+A higher BC is preferred for long-range shooting, as it means the bullet will be less affected by wind drift and air resistance.

-All the Nosler cartridges have very high BC values as they were designed around these aerodynamic bullets.
-From the cartridge selections in the ballistics section, the 140 gr Ballistic Tip ammo has a BC of 0.509 while the 150 gr Accubond has a BC of 0.634 for the 26 Nosler.
-On the other hand, the 175 gr Accubond has a BC of 0.648 and the Hornady ELD-X 162 grain bullet has a BC of 0.631 for 28 Nosler.
+All the Nosler cartridges have very high BC values, as they were designed around these aerodynamic bullets.
+From the cartridge selections in the ballistics section, the 26 Nosler 140gr Ballistic Tip has a G1 BC of 0.509; the 150gr AccuBond LR, a G1 BC of 0.634 (if you’re unfamiliar with the meaning of “G1,” then you may ignore it for the purpose of this cursory overview).
+On the other hand, the 28 Nosler 175gr AccuBond LR has a G1 BC of 0.648; the 162gr ELD-X, a G1 BC of 0.63.

-In general, 7mm bullets will typically have slightly higher BC values than 6.5mm bullets as the 7mm options are a little bit heavier.
-The extra weight helps fight against wind deflection as they are harder to move off course.
+In general, 7mm bullets typically have slightly higher BC values than 6.5mm bullets, as they are available in heavier weights.
+Extra weight helps fight against wind deflection, as added mass makes it harder for the wind to blow the bullet off course.

-However, these Nosler cartridges are so close to one another, it is unlikely that shooters will see drastic differences in wind drift at typical hunting distances.
-Competitive shooters will notice these small BC variations at longer ranges (+1,000 yards), but the difference will be negligible for most shooters.
+These Nosler cartridges are so close to one another that it is unlikely whether shooters will see drastic differences in wind drift at typical hunting distances.
+Competitive shooters will notice these small BC variations at longer ranges (1,000+ yards), but the difference truly is negligible for most shooters.

-For sectional density, the 26 and 28 Nosler measure extremely high and have more than enough penetration for taking down big game animals like elk and moose.
-Typically, smaller diameter bullets will have a higher sectional density as they can focus all of their energy into a smaller area, thereby increasing penetration.
+For SD, the 26 and 28 Nosler measure extremely high and have more than enough penetration for taking down big game animals like elk and moose.
+When weights are all the same, narrower bullets typically have a higher sectional density.
+They focus their energy into a smaller area, thereby improving capacity for penetration.

-Although the 28 Nosler had a slight advantage in BC, the opposite is true for SD as the 26 Nosler has a slight edge.
-However, it is unlikely that any game animal that is hit with any of these rounds will be able to tell the difference, as the 26 and 28 offer more than enough penetration to reach the vital organs.
+Although the 28 Nosler had a slight advantage in BC, the 26 Nosler has a slight edge when it comes to SD.
+However, it is unlikely that any game animal will be able to tell the difference.
+The 26 and 28 offer more than enough penetration to reach vital organs.

 Hunting

-The 28 and 26 Nosler are both excellent hunting cartridges capable of taking big game at long range.
+The 28 and 26 Nosler are both capable of taking big game at long range.
+But is one genuinely better?

-As we’ve seen from the ballistic comparison, both rounds are extremely close to each other in terms of external and terminal ballistics.
-The 26 Nosler has a slightly flatter trajectory with a hint less recoil while the 28 Nosler offers a little more kinetic energy at range with a bit more recoil.
+As you see in the ballistic comparison, both rounds are extremely close to each other in terms of external and terminal ballistics.
+The 26 Nosler has a slightly flatter trajectory with a hint less recoil, while the 28 Nosler offers a little more kinetic energy at range with a bit more recoil.

-The 28 Nosler can maintain its kinetic energy at greater distances than the 26 Nosler, which gives it a bit more effective range for large game like elk.
+The 28 Nosler can maintain its kinetic energy over greater distances than the 26 Nosler, which makes its effective range for large game like elk a bit farther.

-In the ballistics analysis, both 28 Nosler rounds maintained the recommended 1,500 ft-lbs of energy for ethically harvesting an elk at 800 yards while the 26 Nosler was below that number.
+In the ballistics analysis, both 28 Nosler rounds maintained at least 1,500 ft-lbs energy (the minimum recommended for harvesting elk) at 800 yards, while the 26 Nosler was below that number.

-This is not to say that the 26 Nosler is ineffective against elk, on the contrary, it has harvested more than enough elk to prove its lethality.
-However, if you expect your shots to be over 600 yards then the 28 Nosler will give you the kinetic energy needed to reach those distances.
+This is not to say that the 26 Nosler is ineffective against elk.
+It has harvested more than enough elk to prove its worth.
+However, if you expect your shots to stretch beyond 600 yards, then the 28 Nosler will give you the kinetic energy needed to take elk.

-In terms of whitetail, mule deer, antelope, and pronghorn, both rounds are more than sufficient and proper loads can reach 1,000 yards with well over 1,000 ft-lbs of energy.
+Both rounds are more than sufficient for whitetail, mule deer, antelope, and pronghorn.
+Proper loads can reach 1,000 yards with well over 1,000 ft-lbs of energy.

 The bottom line is you cannot go wrong with either the 26 Nosler or 28 Nosler for big game.
-It more comes down to bullet selection and making sure that your factory ammo or handloads give you enough kinetic energy, bullet expansion, and penetration at the ranges you expect to shoot.
+It all comes down to bullet selection and making sure that your ammo gives you enough kinetic energy, bullet expansion, and penetration at the ranges you expect to cover.

 Ammo and Rifle Cost/Availability

-Although the 26 was the new cartridge that spearheaded the Nosler line of ammo, the 28 Nosler has surpassed its predecessor in terms of ammo and rifle availability.
+Although the 26 was the new cartridge that spearheaded the Nosler line of ammo, the 28 Nosler has surpassed it in terms of ammo and rifle availability.

 As both of these cartridges were built for long-range precision shooting, they are currently only available in bolt-action rifles.

-In terms of rifle selection, there are only three options for the 26 Nosler: the Nosler Model 48, Christensen Arms Ridgeline, or Browning X-Bolt.
-On the other hand, the 28 Nosler is becoming more popular and multiple manufacturers like Savage, Bergara, and Seekins have factory rifles available in the caliber.
+In terms of rifle selection, there are only three options for the 26 Nosler: Nosler Model 48, Christensen Arms Ridgeline, and Browning X-Bolt.
+On the other hand, the 28 Nosler is becoming more popular.
+Multiple manufacturers like Savage, Bergara, and Seekins offer rifles chambered for it.

-Custom rifles are available in both calibers, but these are prohibitively expensive for many shooters.
+Custom rifles are available in both calibers, although they’re prohibitively expensive for many shooters.

-In terms of price, both the 26 and 28 are essentially equal in terms of cost per round.
-At the time of writing, inexpensive ballistic tip ammo costs nearly $3/round while premium hunting or match ammo will run closer to $6/round.
+Both the 26 and 28 are essentially equal in terms of cost per round.
+At the time of writing, inexpensive polymer tip ammo costs nearly $3/round, while premium hunting or match ammo will run closer to $6/round.

 Reloading

-Reloading is one method shooters use to reduce their overall cost per round and increase the consistency and accuracy of their ammo to sub-MOA levels.
-Furthermore, handloads can be tailored to your rifle to meet your specific shooting needs.
+Reloading is a method shooters use to reduce their overall cost per round, increase the consistency and accuracy of their ammo to sub-MOA levels, and tailor the ideal cartridge to their rifle and shooting needs.

-Sourcing brass can be a bit tricky for both cartridges, as Nosler, Norma, and Hornady are currently the only manufacturers of factory-new brass.
+Sourcing brass can be a bit tricky for both cartridges.
+Nosler, Norma, and Hornady are currently the only manufacturers of new brass.

-Bullet options are relatively plentiful as both 6.5 and 7mm bullets are popular in the shooting community.
+Bullet options are relatively plentiful, as both 6.5mm and 7mm bullets are popular in the shooting community.
 The 26 Nosler shares bullet compatibility with the 6.5 Creedmoor, 260 Remington, 6.5 Grendel, 6.5 Swiss, and 264 Winchester Magnum.
-The 28 Nosler fires the same bullet diameter as the 7mm Rem Mag, 7 WSM, 7mm Weatherby Magnum, and 7mm Mauser just to name a few.
+The 28 Nosler fires the same diameter bullet as the 7mm Rem Mag, 7 WSM, 7mm Weatherby Magnum, and 7mm Mauser, to name just a few.

-All the major bullet manufacturers like Barnes, Hornady, Nosler, Norma, Berger, and Sierra offer bullets for 0.264” and 0.284” caliber.
+All the major bullet manufacturers, including Barnes, Hornady, Nosler, Norma, Berger, and Sierra, offer 0.264” and 0.284” caliber bullets.

-In terms of load data, Nosler and other manufacturers like Hodgdon have multiple loading options for both cartridges with a wide variety of powder options.
-Furthermore, both cartridges use the less utilized large rifle magnum primer.
-This means that you might be able to source primers even during shortages, as large rifle magnum primers are not used as frequently as small rifle or large rifle primers.
+In terms of load data, Nosler and other manufacturers like Hodgdon have multiple loading options for both cartridges, with a wide variety of powder options.
+Both cartridges use the less common (and harder-to-find) large rifle magnum primer.

-The largest issue with reloading for the 26 or 28 will be finding brass cases for reloading.
-We recommend saving your brass when shooting factory ammo or you could possibly find some once-fired brass on the secondary market.
+The largest issue with reloading for the 26 or 28 will be finding cases for reloading.
+We recommend saving your brass when firing factory ammo, though you may occasionally find once-fired brass on the secondary market.

 The 26 Nosler and 28 Nosler are two precision rifle cartridges that epitomize the evolution of modern ammunition technology.

-Each round was purposefully built to maximize the potential of their respective caliber and are highly regarded in long range competitive shooting and big game hunting circles.
+Each round was built to maximize the potential of its respective caliber, and is highly regarded in long-range competitive shooting and big game hunting circles.

-The 26 Nosler and 28 Noser offer shooters an incredibly flat trajectory with bone-crushing terminal ballistics that can take down virtually any game animal North America has to offer at standoff distances.
+The 26 Nosler and 28 Noser offer shooters incredibly flat trajectories, plus bone-crushing terminal ballistics that can take down virtually any game animal North America has to offer.

-The 28 Nosler has become slightly favored for big game hunting, as the heavier bullets it can fire are highly regarded by hunters and long-range shooters alike.
-However, with proper load and bullet selection, there’s not much that the 28 Nosler can do that the 26 Nosler can’t.
+The 28 Nosler has become slightly favored for big game hunting.
+Its heavier bullets are highly regarded by hunters and long-range shooters alike.
+However, with proper load and bullet selection, there’s not much the 28 Nosler can do that the 26 Nosler can’t.

-The bottom line is that you can’t go wrong with either cartridge, however, our recommendation is the 28 Nosler as it is slightly easier to source ammo and rifles for as well as hitting just a little bit harder than the 26 Nosler.
+The bottom line is that you can’t go wrong with either cartridge.
+However, our recommendation is the 28 Nosler.
+It is slightly easier to source ammo and rifles for, and hits its target just a little bit harder than the 26 Nosler.

 Ammo Comparisons